For the first 5 levels, your passive gives you out-of-combat healing. which scales with your health and Ability Power.

-At level 6 your passive unlocks you also a Camouflage effect, which is a great way to go near enemy champions for a greater chance of a kill, or escaping death while being chased.
+At level 6 your passive unlocks also a Camouflage effect, which is a great way to go near enemy champions for a greater chance of a kill, or escaping death while being chased.

-Your passive can’t be detected by regular wards as well as poro wards and Farsight Alteration, or any abilities that grant vision, but not true sight (such as Ashe’s E – Hawkshot).
+Your passive can’t be detected by regular wards as well as Poro wards and Farsight Alteration, or any abilities that grant vision, but not true sight (such as Ashe’s E – Hawkshot).

 If used on Enemy Champions after you cast a spell or attack the cursed target:

-Deals magic damage based on target’s maximum health, and applies on-hit effect.
-After that you gain 30% movement speed for 2 seconds.
-However after gaining Demon Shade the spell has its Cooldown reset, and empowers the next cast of the ability.
+Deals magic damage based on the target’s maximum health, and applies an on-hit effect.
+After that, you gain 30% movement speed for 2 seconds.
+After you go invisible the spell has its Cooldown reset and the next cast of the ability will be a dash.

+It damages all the enemies on the way and deals damage and applies an on-hit effect on the target.
 You can also use the empowered version of your Whiplash to AOE multiple minions or jungle monsters.

 Aside for securing your kills Last Caress can also be used to dodge abilities like Ultimates of Syndra, Karthus or Veigar, as well as the application of Zed’s R (doesn’t make you avoid the damage however).